shourya-shivhare/shourya-shivhare/README.md

-## Hi, I'm Shourya 👋

-## INTROUCTION
+👋 Hi!
+Shourya here!

+I'm a 2nd-year B.Tech student at MNNIT Allahabad, passionate about Web development, CP enthusiast.

-- 🔭 I’m currently working on my project Artium for college hackathon.
+⚙️ I’m currently working on enhancing my web development projects and boosting my CP ratings.
-- 🌱 I’m currently learning REACT.
+🌱 I’m currently exploring Backend.
-- 💬 Ask me about HTML , CSS , Javascript , Node.js , Express.js
+🤝 I’m looking to collaborate on innovative web apps.
+💬 Ask me about HTML, CSS, JavaScript, or libraries like ReactJs and Node.Js in web dev.
-- 📫 How to reach me: shouryashivhare2711@gmail.com
+📫 How to reach me: 🔗 email: shouryashivhare2711@gmail.com 🔗 LinkedIn: https://www.linkedin.com/in/shourya-shivhare-a9444130a/